-The Altium NEXUS Pin Mapper dialog allows you to create a link between an external pin file (such as one exported from FPGA or Microcontroller (MC) tools) with a schematic component, and then compare the pin signals between these two domains (FPGA and PCB).
+The Altium NEXUS Pin Mapper dialog allows you to create a link between an external pin file (such as one exported from FPGA or Microcontroller (MC) tools) with a schematic component, and then compare the pin signals between those two domains (FPGA and PCB).

-As a result of this pin comparison, any changes (updates) in the external pin file can be transferred to the schematic, or pin data from the schematic can be passed back to the pin file.
+As a result of this pin comparison, any changes or updates in the external pin file can be transferred to the schematic, or the pin data from the schematic can be passed back to the pin file.
 The main purpose for using the Pin Mapper is to obtain additional information about component pins from external tools (particularly FPGA and MC), so this data can used for Pin Swapping in the Configure Pin Swapping dialog.
 It replaces the need to manually transfer pin data between the two domains.